michaelsoftmd/pebkac-chrome/README.md

 Update: I've written a more detailed guide on setting up the pebkac environment.
 Not required, but helpful.
 It's on [Medium.](https://medium.com/ai-in-plain-english/building-your-own-secure-local-ai-web-co-browser-in-linux-mint-7bd2144fd64e)

 Update 2: This project is now on hold, and I am moving on to other, more exciting projects.
 Watch this space.
 Check out the release notes for more project info.
-Hoiya!
-Keep the fuck up. www.akickintheteeth.com

 ## **What This Is**